 Considerations regarding due process:

-• Because professional associations do not have investigative arms, they must rely solely on presentations of the complainant and the accused.
-Often the judges find themselves unable to determine the truth and decline to find in favor of the complainant because the complainant failed to carry the burden of proof.
+- Because professional associations do not have investigative arms, they must rely solely on presentations of the complainant and the accused.
+Often the judges find themselves unable to determine the truth and decline to find in favor of the complaintant because the complainant failed to carry the burden of proof.

 2. Has ALA had an enforcement procedure in the past?

 The enforcement of ALA documents has focused on the Library Bill of Rights.
 After its adoption, some members called for a “policing” effort to publicize censorship problems and bring pressure upon authorities to correct conditions conducive to censorship.
-After nearly a twenty-year debate, a Program of Action in Support of the Library Bill of Rights was adopted.
+After nearly a 20 year debate, a Program of Action in Support of the Library Bill of Rights was adopted.
 This first Program of Action was developed by the IFC and approved by Council.
-It created a mechanism whereby complaints about censorship incidents were reported to the Office for Intellectual Freedom and acted upon by the Intellectual Freedom Committee.
-Under this program, three fact-finding projects were undertaken between 1969 and 1970.
+It created a mechanism where complaints about censorship incidents were reported to the Office of Intellectual Freedom and acted upon by the Intellectual Freedom Committee.
+Under this Program, 3 fact finding projects were undertaken between 1969 and 1970.
 The three complaints investigated under the Program of Action made it clear that cases involving intellectual freedom also might raise issues of tenure, academic status, ethical practices, and a variety of other matters.
-In 1970 a case involving denied employment made it clear that the program only dealt with the Library Bill of Rights.
+In 1970, a case involving denied employment made it clear that the Program only dealt with the Library Bill of Rights.
 The Intellectual Freedom Committee rewrote the Program of Action to allow jurisdiction over all ALA policies on intellectual freedom and tenure.
-At the 1971 Midwinter Meeting, the Library Administrative Division and the Association of College and Research Libraries claimed vested interests in investigations, particularly those involving tenure of academic librarians.
+At the 1971 Midwinter meeting, the Library Administrative Division and the Association of College and Research Libraries claimed vested interests in investigations, particularly those involving tenure of academic librarians.
 A membership group, appointed by the ALA president, presented the Program of Action for Mediation, Arbitration, and Inquiry to Council in June 1971.
 It was adopted and the first Program of Action rescinded.

 4. How do other professional associations enforce codes of ethics?

-Many examples of codes can be found with any Internet search.
-The websites of organizations with which ALA may have some commonality, though not in all cases, are listed below.
+Many examples of codes can be found with any internet search.
+Websites of organizations with which ALA may have some commonality, though not in all cases, are listed below.
 Only those organizations with some kind of license or certification that can be withdrawn seem to have enforceable codes.
-In some cases membership in an organization can be withdrawn, but this may not have major consequences for the individual if membership is not required by the individual’s profession.
+In some cases, membership to an organization can be withdrawn, but this may not have real major consequences for the individual if membership is not required by the individual’s profession.

 As members of the American Library Association, we recognize the importance of codifying and making known to the profession and to the general public the ethical principles that guide the work of librarians, other professionals providing information services, library trustees and library staffs.

-The code offers guidelines for responsible behavior and sets forth a common basis for resolving ethical dilemmas encountered in daily practice.
-You can obtain a copy of the code and post it where you and others in your workplace can see it daily.
+The Code offers guidelines for responsible behavior and sets forth a common basis for resolving ethical dilemmas encountered in daily practice.
+You can obtain a copy of the Code and post it where you and others in your workplace can see it daily.
 You can make yourself aware of local, state, or federal laws concerning ethical conduct and how that conduct might be enforced in the workplace.
-You can also encourage adoption of the code as local policy and advocate for ethics education as a necessary component of staff development.
-But most importantly, you can make a personal resolution to live daily the values and principles embodied by the code, to engage in an ongoing process of professional growth and ethical self-reflection, and to model ethical behavior and decision-making.
+You can also encourage adoption of the Code as local policy and advocate for ethics education as a necessary component of staff development.
+Most importantly, you can make a personal resolution to live daily the values and principles embodied by the Code, to engage in an ongoing process of professional growth and ethical self-reflection, and to model ethical behavior and decision-making.

 Codes of Ethics for Historians